^

 Osteoarthritis, arterial hypertension and obesity: the problem of comorbidity

-In patients with osteoarthritis (OA), in combination with the metabolic syndrome (MS), significant lipid metabolism disorders were detected, an increase in oxidative stress activity, which contributed to the degradation of the connective tissue structures of the body.
+In patients with osteoarthritis (OA) in combination with metabolic syndrome (MS), significant disturbances in lipid metabolism and an increase in the activity of oxidative stress were found, which contributed to the degradation of connective tissue structures of the body.

 Osteoarthritis: What should the patient know?

 Human joints are wonderful anatomical formations.
-What man-made machine can exist and work for dozens and dozens of years?
-To better appreciate the work of such a wonderful device, as joints, consider the following facts.
-If the body weight of a person is 50 kg, with each step on his knee joint, the load is more than 150 kg.
+What man-made device can exist and work for decades and decades?
+To better evaluate the work of such a wonderful device as joints, consider the following facts.
+If a person's body weight is 50 kg, with each step his knee joint bears a load of more than 150 kg.

 Osteoarthritis and osteoporosis

-There are a number of common factors predisposing to the development of both osteoarthritis and osteoporosis - female gender, old age, genetic predisposition (familial aggregation of collagen type I gene, etc.), estrogen deficiency and vitamin D, etc.
+There are a number of common factors that predispose to the development of both osteoarthritis and osteoporosis: female gender, old age, genetic predisposition (familial aggregation of the type I collagen gene, etc.), deficiency of estrogens and vitamin D, etc.

-Repair of articular cartilage and growth factors in the pathogenesis of osteoarthritis
+Articular cartilage repair and growth factors in the pathogenesis of osteoarthritis

-Thanks to the progress of biotechnology, in particular cloning technology, recently a growing list of growth factors, which, being anabolic factors, play an important but not completely understandable role in the pathogenesis of osteoarthritis.
+Thanks to the progress of biotechnology, in particular cloning technology, the list of growth factors that, being anabolic factors, play an important but not fully understood role in the pathogenesis of osteoarthritis has recently been intensively expanded.

 Effect of exercise on osteoarthritis

-The popularity of jogging among the population of many countries in the world has recently attracted attention to running for long distances as a factor in the risk of developing osteoarthritis.
+The popularity of jogging among many people around the world has recently drawn attention to long-distance running as a risk factor for osteoarthritis.